 We are not changing how we collect and process the personal data of our pupils, but in accordance with the requirements of GDPR, we have published a new privacy notice which explains in detail, for the benefit of pupils and their parents or carers, how and why we collect personal data, as well as what we do with it and your rights in relation to data protection.
 This can be viewed by clicking on this link.

-It is the Knowledge Schools Trust, rather than the West London Free School, that is the data controller in respect of any data processing undertaken by the school, and the Knowledge Schools Trust's policy on Data Protection can be viewed on it's website or by clicking on this link.
+It is the Knowledge Schools Trust, rather than the school, that is the data controller in respect of any data processing undertaken by the school, and the Knowledge Schools Trust's policy on Data Protection can be viewed on it's website or by clicking on this link.